stnavdeev/stnavdeev.github.io/_pages/publications.md

 ---

 <p align="justify">
 My research interests lie in the field of empirical microeconomics with a focus on the economics of education and health.
-To estimate the impact of policy reforms in these areas, I use quasi-experimental methods that leverage administrative and survey data.
-This approach allows me to gain insights into the effects of policy changes in real-world settings, and to identify the causal mechanisms behind these effects.
 </p>